vidbina/vidbina.github.io/_posts/2019-04-24-transmission-primer.markdown

 transmission-remote --list
 ```

+> Note that torrents are listed with an ID column which provides the identifier
+> to use in referencing a particular torrent in commands.

 ### Select Torrents

-You'll have observed in the previous step that the torrents are listed by ID.
+While [listing torrents](#list-torrents) you may have observed that the
+torrents are listed by ID.
+This ID can used to specify a torrent through the
-This ID can be references by means of the `-t` or `--torrent` argument.
+`-t` or `--torrent` argument.

 Failing to select the torrents to operate on may in some cases default to
-`-tall` or `--torrent all` -- all torrents.
+`-tall` or `--torrent all` to list all torrents.

-Specify multiple ids by seperating them with commas as follows
+Specify multiple ids by separating them with commas as follows

 ```
 -t4,2,99